When you step inside of a music classroom today, what you’ll see is far more promising than ever before.

 Gaining recognition

 Beyond the intrinsic value of music as an art, music classrooms are teaching other valuable skills.
-As social and emotional learning (SEL) is increasingly recognized as essential, school districts across the country are searching for ways to integrate SEL practices into their general curriculum.
+As readiness skills are increasingly recognized as essential, school districts across the country are searching for ways to integrate these practices into their general curriculum.

-Within the modern-music classroom, the echoes of social and emotional learning are heard the loudest.
-Here, students learn to express their emotions and develop important social skills.
+Within the modern-music classroom, the echoes of readiness skills are heard the loudest.
+Here, students learn to develop important social skills.
 They gain a deeper understanding and appreciation of themselves and their unique place in the world.

 Celebrating education

 Singing a solo builds self-confidence.
-Playing in an ensemble develops relationship skills, social awareness and a sense of collective belonging.
-The study of different musical cultures and styles fosters appreciation and respect for others.
+Playing in an ensemble develops relationship skills and belonging.
+The study of different music and styles fosters appreciation and respect.
 The list goes on and on.